shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/optimization-override-service.md

 ---
 title: Optimization Override Service
-Description: Use optimization override service to override a line item's default settings.
+description: Use optimization override service to override a line item's default settings.
 The service allows you to turn off discovery and adjust the discovery fail criteria. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---